Login

 Also known as ‘reverse breathing’, the Daoist’s Breath follows the opposite pattern to the Buddha’s Breath.
 On the inhale, contract your abdominal muscles; when you breathe out, relax your belly and lungs.
 It’s not as easy as it sounds, however, and it’s easier to master the Buddha’s Breath before trying the Daoist’s Breath.

 Primordial Breathing is an integral part of Static Sitting Qigong.
 It’s an incredibly powerful way of both generating and storing inner Qi energy, allowing the practitioner to access new levels of consciousness.
-When you try the Primordial Breath, the breath needs to be synchronised with the contraction and expansion of the third eye (referred to in the yoga world as the Ajna chakra) and lower Dan Tian.
+When you try the Primordial Breath, the breath needs to be synchronized with the contraction and expansion of the third eye (referred to in the yoga world as the Ajna chakra) and lower Dan Tian.
 At White Tiger Qigong, we teach the Primordial Breath after the Buddhist (abdominal) and Daoist (reverse abdominal) breathing.
 Discover this profound breathing and meditation technique with our Primordial Breath Qigong online course.

 4. Golden Elixir Breathing